 A Mighty Fortress

-The case for Ein feste Burg as the unstated Principal Theme to the Enigma Variations is extensive and persuasive.
-Confirmation that Ein feste Burg is the hidden theme is given by a number of different music ciphers in the Enigma Theme and Variation XIII.
-Within the Enigma Theme is concealed a music box cipher, Elgar’s ‘dark saying’ linked to the Enigma mentioned in the original 1899 program note.
-Incredibly, Elgar did not take his secret to the grave, but rather enciphered the answer in the orchestral score.
+The case for Ein feste Burg as the covert Principal Theme to the Enigma Variations is extensive and persuasive.
+Confirmation that Ein feste Burg is the hidden theme is given by a diverse range of music ciphers in the Enigma Theme and Variation XIII.
+Within the Enigma Theme is concealed a music box cipher, Elgar’s "dark saying" linked to the Enigma mentioned in the original 1899 program note.
+Incredibly, Elgar did not take his secret to the grave, but rather enciphered the answer within the orchestral score to ensure its survival and organic connection to the work.
 When discovered, the decrypted answer would remain unguessed just as Elgar predicted.
-He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. The accidentals for those two keys are E-flat, F-sharp, B-flat.
-Even Elgar’s odd nickname for Jaeger’s Variation (Nimrod) may be linked to the hidden theme's title by means of wordplay.
+He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. It is truly remarkable the accidentals for those two keys (E flat, F sharp, B flat) are the initials for Ein feste Burg.